 Cash Equivalents

 KPP considers all liquid investments with original maturities of three months or less to be cash equivalents.
+At December 31, 2019, cash equivalents consisted of a money market account with a local financial institution.

 Investments and Investment Income